ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Abstract wording improvement
 - IETF is change controller rather than IESG for IANA registrations
 - Change "Indicate" to "Indcates"
+- Better into wording for type 2 and 3 UEIDs
 - Wording improvements for manifests claim
 - Wording improvements for detached EAT bundle
 - Clarify purpose of including manufacturer manifest signatures